 7. Sew binding all the way around the inside of the organizer and overlap the beginning by about 1 inch.
 Trim away the extra binding.

 8. Wrap the binding around to the outside of the organizer and stitch in place close to the fold.
 When you sew across the handles, you will simply be sewing the binding together.
-Sew all the way around the top and you are done!
+Sew all the way around the top and your purse organizer is done!

 Enjoy easily moving your organized items from one purse to another with my free purse organizer sewing pattern!

 Hint: it fits perfectly in the Patchwork Charm Tote sewn from my class Colorful Patchwork Bags and Baskets.